 Online entries are available at www.rwhs.co.uk.

-Online Entry System: Entries for national show jumping classes will open on March 6th, entries for all other national classes will open on March 7th.
-All entries will close on March 29th.
+Online Entry System: Entries for British Showjumping classes will open on March 5th, entries for all other national classes will open on March 7th.
+Entries for British Showjumping classes will close at midnight on 12th March.
+All other entries will close at midnight on March 29th.

 Entries will be taken through My Riding Life (www.myridinglife.com).
 It is recommended that you create and/or update your account before entries open, to ensure the entry process is quick and easy for you.
 The organisers reserve the right to refuse an entry for any given reason or ballot any class that becomes oversubscribed.